 Today, Jeff Bezos is considered to be the richest man in the world, while his Amazon is not just a large marketplace, but also one of the most prominent technology companies worldwide.
 Slowly but surely, Amazon has been moving from just an online store towards its own fully-fledged financial ecosystem.
 And it would be wrong to say that this concept isn’t working out.

-PaySpace Magazine offers you a list of Amazon’s financial services, which together form this very FinTech ecosystem we are talking about.
+PaySpace Magazine Global offers you a list of Amazon’s financial services, which together form this very fintech ecosystem we are talking about.

 As we mentioned above, today Amazon has a growing financial services ecosystem:

 Amazon Pay is a wallet for users and a payments network for both online and brick-and-mortar merchants.
 The mobile wallet has no less than 33M users.

 Essentially, Amazon Pay is Amazon’s online payment processing service that was launched in 2007.
 This service offers consumers an option to pay with their Amazon accounts on external merchant websites.
 In early 2019, Amazon Pay was available in 18 countries.

 This service includes multiple products for consumers and merchants to process online payments.